alexerfurt/FEND-P6/README.md

 *Optimized by replacing 'querySelectorAll' with 'getElementsByClassName' and put the whole selector into the variable pizzaItems.

+*Changed queryselector to getElementById call in determineDx-function (returns pizza size difference) due to performance

+*Within the function that generates sliding pizzas when page loads, the querySelector was replaced by getElementById in order to increase performance when using appendCild method.
+The call was additionaly taken out of the for loop and saved into the movingPizzas variable.

-*All variables that have the same value as soon as the functions starts (pizzaItems, numPizzas, dx, newwidth) were taken out of the for-loop in order to prevent unnecessary re-creation & re-calculations and thus to increase computational efficiency (<5ms time to resize pizza)
+*All variables that have the same value as soon as the functions starts (pizzaItems, pizzaDiv, numPizzas, dx, newwidth, movingPizzas) were taken out of the for-loop in order to prevent unnecessary re-creation, re-calculations or unnecessary DOM calls, and thus to increase computational efficiency (<5ms time to resize pizza)

+//4.Optimized CSS

+*Increased sites performance with hardware accelerated CSS by simply including GPU trigger like the 'transform: translateZ(0)' declaration as well as adding backface-visibility property with the hidden value (including vendor prefix '-webkit-').

-//4.Build automation - piping files from 'src' to corresponding 'dist'-folder
+//5.Build automation - piping files from 'src' to corresponding 'dist'-folder

 *further compression of pizzeria.jpg